👾

 HTTP - Basic Enumeration

-• whatweb is a command-line tool used for web fingerprinting and information-gathering.
+• is a command-line tool used for web fingerprinting and information-gathering.
 It identifies various aspects of a web application, such as the technologies in use, server details, and software versions.

 whatweb <target>